grange85/ahfow-www/collections/_posts/2017/2017-04-27-vote-for-luna.md

 <p>Of course, a group once dubbed &ldquo;the best band you've never heard of&rdquo; by a national music magazine [Rolling Stone magazine, 199?] isn't likely to be inducted to such a commercial monolith any time soon, but as that appellation indicates, the quality Luna has shown over the years is certainly at Hall of Fame level.
 Hailing from three good-to-great independent outfits (Galaxie 500, The Chills and The Feelies), the original trio found a captivating style from day one which was only enhanced by the addition of a second guitarist after the debut.</p>

-<div class="col-md-6 pull-right"><blockquote>In the 90s, Luna was already in my contemporary pantheon at a par with my favorite grunge, lo-fi, and Americana artists; today, Luna sounds more timeless and perfect than any of them.</blockquote></div>
+<div class="col-md-6 float-right"><blockquote>In the 90s, Luna was already in my contemporary pantheon at a par with my favorite grunge, lo-fi, and Americana artists; today, Luna sounds more timeless and perfect than any of them.</blockquote></div>

 <p>Focus on critical perception rather than critical mass, and you'll notice the band's resum&eacute; is comparable to many of the already enshrined: The first three albums were all exceedingly well-reviewed, and the following records all have their partisans.
 The third release, Penthouse, is considered an indie-pop masterpiece, and they boast terrific singles, some groundbreaking covers (especially {% ahfowtrack "Bonnie and Clyde" %}), and a sound of their own which managed to carve a small niche in the well-trod ground of rock.</p>